everx-labs/ever-sdk-js/README.md

 # Useful links
 - [Quick Start](https://docs.ton.dev/86757ecb2/p/33b76d-quick-start)
 - [Types and Methods (API Reference)](https://tonlabs.github.io/ton-client-js/)
+- [AppKit](https://github.com/tonlabs/appkit-js) - JS package built over the @tonclient/core package which purpose is to simplify writing applications on Free TON.
+It helps to implement most common use-cases with less coding.
 - [SDK guides](https://docs.ton.dev/86757ecb2/p/783f9d-about-sdk) - get a deeper understanding by diving into our guides where you can find extensive explanations of each step of DApp development on Free TON.
 - [SDK Samples](https://github.com/tonlabs/sdk-samples) - a good place to get to practice with SDK asap:)